-- 1. For horizontal installations the vent pipe can be installed with a downward slope (not less than 1/8 in (3 cm)) and away from the blower. - 2.
+- 1. For horizontal installations the vent pipe can be installed with a downward slope (not less than 1/8" (3 cm)) and away from the blower. - 2.
 In order to prevent condensate from draining back into the blower (vertical or horizontal runs), an optional condensate kit is available as a service part (Condensate kit, p/n 239-45875-00).
+The kit, or equivalent, is required for all installations utilizing flexible polypropylene venting.
 A factory supplied exhaust adapter with drain outlet mounts directly to the blower outlet and is secured with two hose clamps, one to the blower and the other to the vent pipe.
 Tubing is provided to drain any accumulated condensate away from the water heater and to a suitable drain.
 The kit comes complete with instructions for proper installation.